 One would expect a deeper emotional life for Scorpio than its opposite sign Taurus in the earth element, and an inward perspective not associated with the signs that square Scorpio – Leo and Aquarius.
 These two signs that square Scorpio tends to be attached to their presentation (Leo) or their concepts (Aquarius).
 In turn, Scorpio may become attached to emotional responses and the inner dimensions of life.

 Mars in its feminine domicile adds to Scorpio’s downward power of the water element and its fixed mode.
 Who is feminine Mars?
 It is not the Aries-like Mars that’s outwardly fiery and boisterous but a one that’s quieter, more subtle, more below the surface, and more penetrating.

-Scorpio Mars is uniquely qualified to handle this environment and to respond in a measured and timely way, when its own emotionality doesn’t get in the way.
-Scorpio is also good at plotting comebacks and quietly preparing its revenge, like the patient protagonist of The Count of Monte Cristo.
+Scorpio Mars is uniquely qualified to handle this environment and to respond in a measured and timely way when its own emotionality doesn’t get in the way.
+Scorpio is also good at plotting comebacks and quietly preparing its revenge, as the patient protagonist of The Count of Monte Cristo.
 These features are not Pluto but a different Mars.